krahets/hello-algo/en/docs/chapter_graph/graph_operations.md

 ## 9.2.3 &nbsp; Efficiency comparison

-Assuming there are $n$ vertices and $m$ edges in the graph, the Table 9-2  compares the time efficiency and space efficiency of the adjacency matrix and adjacency list.
+Assuming there are $n$ vertices and $m$ edges in the graph, Table 9-2 compares the time efficiency and space efficiency of the adjacency matrix and adjacency list.

 <p align="center"> Table 9-2 &nbsp; Comparison of adjacency matrix and adjacency list </p>